Openfax/slate/source/index.html.md

 ##Account & API Key

-**To get Started** you'll need to [sign-up for an account](https://openfax.com/signup).
+**To get Started** you'll need to [sign-up for an account](https://openfax.com/signup)

-* An account is required to use the API.
+* An account is required to use the API
-* An account number is required to use the API.
+* An account number is required to use the API
-* An API key is required to use the API.
+* An API key is required to use the API

 Once you have an established account you will be able to login to the [portal](https://portal.openfax.com/) to obtain your API key from your account settings.